Adaptive hyperviscosity stabilisation for the RBF-FD method in solving advection-dominated transport equations

+Now that we have established a condition for stability we can examine how it relates to stabilisation efforts.
+Before introducing hyperviscosity, we examine a simpler stabilisation approach.
+Increasing stencil size $n$ used for the approximation is known~\cite{Tominec2025, Shankar2018L} to improve stability and this is reflected in the results displayed in~\autoref{fig:stencil_size}.
+We can see from the left graph that while the number of spurious eigenvalues with magnitude above 1 decreases drastically as $n$ increases, the spectral radius shown in the middle graph never actually falls into the stable $\rho(\mt{G}_h) \le 1$ regime.
+Although increasing $n$ improves stability, it also drastically increases the computational costs.
+Additionally, we can observe from~\autoref{fig:stencil_size} that using higher PHS orders $k$ degrades stability, as we will further discuss in~\autoref{sec:parametrs}.

-We expect the eigenvalues to progressively shift into the stable region as we increase the constant $c$.
-This is demonstrated in~\autoref{fig:eigenvalues_spectra}, where eigenvalue spectra of the advection operator $\hat{\mt{D}}_h$~\eqref{eq:advection_op} using $N \approx 10^3$ nodes are shown for different values of $c$.
-As expected, we observe that as $c$ increases, more eigenvalues shift into the stable region, where $c_{opt}$ stands for the optimal shift determined by the following algorithm.
+With stencil size proving unable to fully stabilise the system we move onto hyperviscosity.
+First we examine the eigenvalues of advection operator for a range of hyperviscosity scaling constant $c$.
+We expect the eigenvalues to progressively shift into the stable region as we increase $c$.
+This is demonstrated in~\autoref{fig:eigenvalues_spectra}, where eigenvalue spectra of the advection operator $\hat{\mt{D}}_h$~\eqref{eq:advection_op} using $N \approx 10^3$.
+As expected, we observe that as $c$ increases, more eigenvalues shift into the stable region, where $c_{opt}$ stands for the optimal shift.
+This optimal shift is defined in \autoref{section:c} as the minimal $c$, where all eigenvalues lie in the stability region and will later be determined by the Algorithm~\autoref{alg:bisection}.
 However, we also note that the spectra become more scattered, indicating the dissipative properties of the hyperviscosity operator.